morvencao/notes/Istio/setup-istio-multicluster-with-submariner.md

 3. Enable endpoint discovery from each cluster for istio:

-We need to make sure each API server can be accessed by the istio control plane on the other cluster so that all the endpoints can be discoveried cross clusters, without API Server access, the control plane will reject the requests to endpoint on other cluster.
+We need to make sure each API server can be accessed by the istio control plane on the other cluster so that all the endpoints can be discovered across clusters Without API Server access, the control plane will reject the requests to the endpoints on other clusters.

 To provide API Server access to `cluster1`, we will generate a remote secret in `cluster2` and apply it to `cluster1` by running the following command: